- Scientific name: Aphanopus carbo

 The black scabbardfish is a deep-water predator which is not encountered by any type of rod and line anglers due to the immense depth at which it lives.
 Adult black scabbardfish generally live at several thousand metres deep but may move into mid-water at night.
 They are commercially important in some parts of the world.

 They are generally found to the west British Isles, especially in the very deep waters of the Rockall Trough to the west of Ireland.
 Elsewhere in the world they are found in deep-waters off the coast of France and Spain and further northwards around Iceland and Greenland.
 They are also found in the middle of the Atlantic around the Portuguese island of Madeira, and in limited numbers off the coasts of America and Canada.

 Diet, Behaviour and Reproduction

 Black scabbardfish are edible and have commercial value.
-Although there would be few takers for this species in a British fishmongers or supermarket counter there is a demand for this species in France and Spain, and in Madeira the black scabbardfish is seen as a delicacy.
+Demand for this species comes from France and Spain, and in Madeira the black scabbardfish is seen as a delicacy.
 Fishermen working out of Madeira use specialised deep-water longlines to catch black scabbard fish, while trawlers fishing in the deep waters to the west of the British Isles occasionally catch this species as bycatch.
 There has been little research into black scabbardfish stocks, although the government agency Cefas (Centre for Environment, Fisheries and Aquaculture Science) states that due to the fact that they mature fairly late and live in a delicate deep-water environment the black scabbardfish is only able to sustain limited commercial exploitation.
-Although they acknowledge that commercial fisheries could be a threat to this species the International Union for the Conservation of Nature classes this species as one of Least Concern both globally and in European waters.
+Although they acknowledge that commercial fisheries could be a threat to this species the International Union for the Conservation of Nature class black scabbardfish under their category of Least Concern both globally and in European waters.